neitsa/neitsa.github.io/games/rimworld/preparelanding/filtering.md

 ![Costal Tiles: On state](assets/exemple_three_state1_1.png)

-In this state, (as we are in the `On` state) all coastal tiles match.
+In this state (as we are in the `On` state) all coastal tiles match.
 Note that this is the same behavior for the `Partial` state (which would mean: I don't care if it's coastal or not).

 Now here is an overview of the world map where: